 Several events take place.
 The first thing that happens is that Photoshop automatically moves it from above to below the picture in the Layers panel when the layer is transformed into a background layer.

-Since one of the critical restrictions regulating background layers is that they must always be the bottom layer of the page, this is the case of how to crop a layer in photoshop.
-A background layer may not be positioned beneath any other layer other than the background layer.
+Since one of the critical restrictions regulating background layers is that they must always be the bottom layer of the page, this is the case with how to crop a layer in Photoshop.

 When we look at the preview thumbnail for the Background layer, we can see that Photoshop has filled it with white, which is in keeping with the rest of the layer’s name.